Travis Kobler, LPC-MHSP, ACS

 My therapeutic orientation is mainly derived from Reality Therapy and Cognitive Behavioral Therapy (CBT) Theories, but is also influenced by alternative theories producing more of an eclectic approach.
 I view counseling as an ingredient toward the process of healing, health, and wellness; and I do not believe in a singular approach to do therapy with my clients.
 We are all unique and individual and I work hard to understand who my client is and who they would like to become.
 My approach to counseling is client-centered, holistic, and relational.

 My passion is working with adolescents, teen issues, and their relationships with parents.
-My other passions have grown into working with adults issues and couples/marital work.
+My other passions have grown into working with adult issues and couples/marital work.
 I also see all types of clients suffering with an array of anxiety disorders, grief & loss, depression, life stage developmental issues, self-exploration, sexual identification/ LGBTGI+ issues, communication skills, crisis, school related issues, career, and family conflict.